Services

 Real-Time Production Environments

 Some decisions on the manufacturing shop floor must be made in real time.
 Sensors, robotic systems, and other production systems require real-time decision-making.
-This is generally accomplished with edge AI capabilities, which is why many shops use a hybrid approach.
+This is usually accomplished with edge AI capabilities, which is why many shops use a hybrid approach.

-This explains the dependence of manufacturers on edge computing, Industrial Internet of Things (IIoT) architectures, and OPC UA/MQTT-based data pipelines.
+This explains the dependence of manufacturers on edge computing, Industrial Internet of Things architectures, and OPC UA/MQTT-based data pipelines.

 Data Quality Problems